Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 On both macOS and Windows, make sure all the latest software updates are downloaded and installed (either Update & Security from Settings in Windows, or Software Update from the About This Mac dialog).
 This makes sure you’re running all the latest optimizations and bug fixes for your operating system.

-The process is actually very straightforward in Windows.
+The process is actually very straightforward on Windows.
 If you open up Settings (via the cog icon on the Start menu), then click Update & Security, then click Recovery, you can reset your PC.
-You’ll be left with a brand new version of Windows, and your laptop should run as it originally did.
+You’ll be left with a brand new version of Windows, and your laptop should run as well as it originally did.